Mohit-Mano06/RAG-using-Ollama/README.md

-# 🤖 Advanced RAG System: OpenAI & Ollama
+# 🤖 RAG System using OpenAI, Ollama, FAISS and LangChain

 A modular and robust Retrieval-Augmented Generation (RAG) system built with **LangChain**, supporting both local **Ollama** models and cloud-based **OpenAI** APIs.
 This project allows you to ingest PDF documents, store them in a local vector database, and perform context-aware queries with a premium terminal interface.